-As highlighted in Figure 11, 2024 and 2025 will see ZEVI take a proactive role in delivering the two schemes while TII will play a pivotal role in facilitating the deployment of en-route chargers, both contributing to the strategic expansion of the charging network.
+As highlighted in Figure 11, ZEVI is taking a proactive role in delivering the two destination schemes while TII is playing a pivotal role in facilitating the deployment of en-route chargers.
+TII has already launched two grant schemes - LDV1 Motorway and LDV2 National Primary Road schemes - to support the rollout of 131 high-powered charging points across 17 charging pools and 2 to 4 high-powered charging points at 54 charging pools across the country, respectively.
+A third scheme, LDV3, has opened for applications in February 2025.
 Simultaneously CPOs will continue their essential role, steadily rolling out EV infrastructure across the country.